Aïssa Mandi: International career

 While he was also eligible to play for France, Mandi decided to play for Algeria and made his debut for them on 5 March 2014 in a 2–0 victory over Slovenia.
 He was one of the revelations of the Algerian national team during the 2014 World Cup in Brazil.

 Mandi scored his first goal for Algeria in a 3–3 away draw to Ethiopia during the qualifiers for the 2017 Africa Cup of Nations in Gabon.

 In December 2023, he was named in Algeria's squad for the 2023 Africa Cup of Nations.
 On 10 October 2024, he featured in his 100th international match for his nation in a 5–1 victory against Togo during the 2025 AFCON qualification.

+On 6 January 2026, during AFCON finals, Mandi and Riyad Mahrez made their 23rd appearances at AFCON for Algeria, breaking Rabah Madjer's 34-year record.

+On 31 May 2026, Mandi was named in Vladimir Petković's 26-man Algeria squad for the 2026 FIFA World Cup.

 Personal life

 Mandi was born in the town of Châlons-en-Champagne in Northern France to Algerian parents from Chlef.